There are many facets that go into the proper construction of a tennis court.

 Considerations such as slope, sub-base, surface material and fencing are all things your licensed tennis court contractor needs to take into account.

 Due to an infinite amount of options and designs, it’s difficult to elaborate on specifics for constructing a tennis court.
-However, here’s a few guidelines to consider.
+However, here are a few guidelines to consider.

 The outside dimensions of a single, regulation tennis court are 60′ x 120′ with additional space required to facilitate proper drainage and root control.